openshift/enhancements/enhancements/installer/component-selection.md

     1. If no [versioned capability set](https://github.com/openshift/api/blob/8324d657dee1d594a8a7768e5569fea6a8f887a9/config/v1/types_cluster_version.go#L257-L291) exists for the current OCP version under development, introduce one as part of your pull request.
 5. Bump the openshift/api vendored dependency in the openshift/cluster-version-operator repo, like [this][bump-cvo-vendor], so the cluster-version operator will understand the new annotation and its `vCurrent` inclusion status.

+    While this pull request is open, you can confirm your earlier (possibly also in-flight) pull requests with [cluster bot] using commands like:

+    ```text
+    test e2e 4.13,openshift/origin#27657,openshift/cluster-version-operator#883,openshift/cluster-node-tuning-operator#524 aws,no-capabilities
+    ```

-    At this point, clusters installed with the `None` set will nominally not include the new capability, but if you had un-annotated manifests in previous versions, those will still be installed.
+    Once this pull request merges, clusters installed with the `None` set will nominally not include the new capability, but if you had un-annotated manifests in previous versions, those will still be installed.
     Prereleases at this point may need to document this behavior ("this capability does not yet disable anything"), depending on the expected level of interest.
 6. Land your annotation pull request(s), so that the capability related resources will be ignored when the new capability is disabled.
 7. Bump the openshift/api vendored dependency in the openshift/installer repo, like [this][bump-installer-vendor], to allow folks to request the new capability via `additionalEnabledCapabilities` without the installer rejecting the unrecognized capability name.